-Please note that IE10 has compatibility issues with the college registration system so we would recommend using a different web browser (such as Firefox or Google Chrome) when completing any registratin processes for the college.
+Please note that IE10 has compatibility issues with the college registration system so we would recommend using a different web browser (such as Firefox) when completing any registratin processes for the college.

 The ACC Program Application and step-by-step registration guide is available under the "Register" tab.